VizAnji/google-merchandise-store-sql-analysis/README.md

 │   └── 08_channel_monetisation.sql    # Full channel performance with conversions

 🔍 Technical Highlights
-1. Engineering a reliable session identifier visitid appeared unique but wasn't — multiple visitors can start sessions at the same timestamp.
-I solved this by concatenating fullvisitorid with visitid to create a truly unique session key. sqlSELECT
+1. Engineering a reliable session identifier:

+visitid appeared unique but wasn't — multiple visitors can start sessions at the same timestamp.
+I solved this by concatenating fullvisitorid with visitid to create a truly unique session key.

+sqlSELECT
     CONCAT(fullvisitorid, '-', visitid) AS unique_session_id,
     COUNT(*) AS total_rows
 FROM gms_project.data_combined
 GROUP BY 1
 HAVING COUNT(*) > 1;

-2. Full channel performance breakdown using window functions Combined bounce rate, conversion rate, average time on site, and revenue in a single query using SQL window functions — no separate queries needed. sqlSELECT channelGrouping,
+3. Full channel performance breakdown using window functions:

+Combined bounce rate, conversion rate, average time on site, and revenue in a single query using SQL window functions — no separate queries needed. sqlSELECT
+    channelGrouping,